jtliaw/Linux-Script-Manager/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Development Note

+This project was developed with the assistance of AI tools (DeepSeek and Claude 4).
+The MIT License applies to the overall work that embodies the creative input of the author.

 ### 🙏 Acknowledgments

 - Built with [Python](https://www.python.org/) & [Tkinter](https://docs.python.org/3/library/tkinter.html)